Overview of entrance requirements

 Admits education/academic groups as long as a fee waiver form is filled out and approved.More information

 Admits vehicles at the per person rate for groups using vehicles for 12 or more people.
-The $15 cost is per person over the age of 16, not total for your group.More information
+The $15 cost is per person ages 16+, not to exceed the flat rate paid commercial tours for same type of vehicle.

 Annual Entrance - Park